-- CA2: Mitigation and Adaptation To prioritise measures to address climate change by way of both effective mitigation and adaptation responses in accordance with available guidance and best practice. - CA8: Climate Adaptation Actions in the Built Environment Development proposals should demonstrate sustainable design principles for new buildings/services/site.
+- CA2: Mitigation and Adaptation To prioritise {and implement} measures to address climate change by both effective mitigation and adaptation responses in accordance with available guidance and best practice. - CA8: Climate Adaptation Actions in the Built Environment Development proposals (should) (must) demonstrate sustainable, (climate adaptation, circular) design principles for new buildings/services/site.
 The Council will promote and support development which is resilient to climate change.
-This would include: - measures such as green roofs and green walls to reduce internal overheating and the urban heat island effect; - ensuring the efficient use of natural resources (including water) and making the most of natural systems both within and around buildings; - minimising pollution by reducing surface water runoff through increasing permeable surfaces and use of Sustainable Drainage Systems (SuDS); - reducing flood risk, damage to property from extreme events- residential, public and commercial; - reducing risks from temperature extremes and extreme weather events to critical infrastructure such as roads, communication networks, the water/drainage network, and energy supply; - o promoting and protecting biodiversity and green infrastructure. - CA25: Flood and Water Resource Resilience To support the delivery of soft, green and grey adaptation measures to enhance flood and water resource resilience in the city and support the delivery of grey adaptation measures to enhance flood and water resource resilience where necessary. - CA26: Flood Risk Assessment and Adaptation To address flood risk at strategic level through the process of Strategic Flood Risk Assessment, and through improvements to the city's flood defences. - CA27: Natural Flood Risk Mitigation To encourage the use natural flood risk mitigation or nature based solutions including integrated wetlands, green infrastructure, and Sustainable Drainage Systems (SuDS) as part of wider adaptation and mitigation responses to achieve flood resilience.
+This would include: - measures such as green roofs and green walls to reduce internal overheating and the urban heat island effect; - ensuring the efficient use of natural resources (including water) and making the most of natural systems both within and around buildings; - minimising pollution by reducing surface water runoff through increasing permeable surfaces and use of Sustainable Drainage Systems (SuDS); - reducing flood risk, damage to property from extreme events- residential, public and commercial; - reducing risks from temperature extremes and extreme weather events to critical infrastructure such as roads, communication networks, the water/drainage network, and energy supply; - promoting {, developing} and protecting biodiversity, {novel urban ecosystems} and green infrastructure. - CA25: Flood and Water Resource Resilience To support {, encourage and facilitate} the delivery of soft, green and grey adaptation measures to enhance flood and water resource resilience in the city and support the delivery of grey adaptation measures to enhance flood and water resource resilience where necessary. - CA26: Flood Risk Assessment and Adaptation To address flood risk at strategic level through the process of Strategic Flood Risk Assessment, and through improvements to the city's flood defences. - CA27: Natural Flood Risk Mitigation To encourage the use natural flood risk mitigation or nature based solutions including integrated wetlands,

-CA29: Coastal Zone Management - To support coastal zone management measures for adapting to climate change which include restoration of degraded ecosystems, increased flood resilience, water quality improvement, habitat conservation and provision of amenities for the residents and visitors of Dublin city.
+- green infrastructure, and Sustainable Drainage Systems (SuDS) as part of wider adaptation and mitigation responses to achieve flood resilience. - CA29: Coastal Zone Management To support {, encourage and facilitate} coastal zone management measures for adapting to climate change which include restoration of degraded ecosystems, increased flood resilience, water quality improvement, habitat conservation and provision of amenities for the residents and visitors of Dublin City.